astronomer/docs/astro/upgrade-runtime.md

 ## Step 1: Review upgrade considerations

 Astro upgrades can include breaking changes, especially when you're upgrading to a new major version.
-Check the [upgrade considerations](#upgrade-considerations) for your upgrade version to anticipate any breaking changes or upgrade-specific instructions.
+Check the [upgrade considerations](#upgrade-considerations) for your upgrade version to anticipate any breaking changes or upgrade-specific instructions before you proceed.

 ## Step 2: (Optional) Pin provider package versions